nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions**

 * 2a.
-Sorting parameter are missing or invalid (e.g., name, insurance type, address, policy renewal date).
+Sorting parameter are missing or invalid (e.g., name, birthday, appointment date, policy payment due date).
     * 2a1.
 AgentConnect shows an error message for the invalid sorting parameter.
     * 2a2.
 User corrects the sorting parameter and resubmits the command.
     * Use case resumes from step 2.